aws/Trusted-Advisor-Tools/TA-WellArchitected/tawa-optimization-starter/README.md

 <details>
 <summary>[ Click here to expand this BONUS section ]</summary>

-> [!IMPORTANT]
-> **Important Note:** This Eisenhower Matrix App is a react front-end only application.
+**Important Note:** This Eisenhower Matrix App is a react front-end only application.
 This means that no data is stored in any backend server or component while using the app (all data remains client side).

-> [!NOTE]
-> **Prerequisite:** Before proceeding with below steps, make sure you have [installed Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+**Prerequisite:** Before proceeding with below steps, make sure you have [installed Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ### Option 1 - Install and Run the Eisenhower Matrix App Locally